Trolls World Tour poster

 The inciting incident occurs at 10 minutes when Poppy receives Queen Barb's message inviting all tribes to a concert.
 King Peppy reveals the dark history of the strings and warns against going, but Poppy sees an opportunity for unity..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Poppy actively chooses to leave Pop Village on a quest to unite all trolls through music, despite Branch's warnings.
+This shows the protagonist's commitment to Poppy actively chooses to leave Pop Village on a quest to unite all trolls through music, despite Branch's warnings.
 They set off in a balloon with Biggie, Cooper, and others., moving from reaction to action.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, Poppy is captured by Barb.
 She realizes her assumption that everyone should be united under one type of music is the same authoritarian thinking as Barb's.
-Her worldview shatters - she's been wrong., illustrates the protagonist at their lowest point.
+Her worldview shatters - she's been wrong., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Poppy realizes true harmony comes from celebrating differences, not eliminating them.
 She understands that every tribe's music matters equally.
 She synthesizes her Pop optimism with newfound respect for diversity., demonstrating the transformation achieved throughout the journey.